 Mental illness symptoms

 There are no mental illnesses out there that only have one symptom.
 The symptoms may fall under domains like cognition, emotions, perceptions, and physical effects, depending on the illness and on the symptoms we tend to have as individuals.

 Symptoms aren’t necessarily consistent over time.
 They flare up and they ebb back down again.
 While some may change in similar ways at the same time, that’s not necessarily the case.
 Some symptoms may be severe, while others are mild or not present.
 There might be consistency from one episode/flare to the next, or there might be unexpected curveballs.

 While people can certainly use the terms of their choice when referring to themselves, I’m not really a fan of the term high-functioning to describe how others are doing.
 There are a few reasons for this.

 Functioning is not one-dimensional; it’s just not that simplistic.
-We may function differently when it comes to domains like social, self-care, adulting tasks (e.g. shopping, managing money), and occupational (e.g. work, volunteering, hobbies, other meaningful activities).
+We may function differently when it comes to domains like social, self-care, adulting tasks (e.g. grocery shopping, managing money), and occupational (e.g. work, volunteering, hobbies, other meaningful activities).
 Someone might be functioning very well in one domain, but experiencing significant disability in another.

 How diagnosis fits in

 While there’s sometimes a clear relationship between degree of symptoms and level(s) of functioning, that’s not always the case.
 As with all of this, it depends on the illness, and it depends on the person.
 Certain symptoms may be more likely to produce greater disability than others.
 For me, regardless of the severity, suicidal ideation generally doesn’t contribute all that much to functional disability, but psychomotor retardation produces significant disability.
 It doesn’t mean one symptom is inherently “worse”; it just means there’s no simple link between symptom severity and level of functioning.